soyoung97/ListT5/README.md

 - 2024.7.25 Uploaded instructions to download training data.
 Expected to update the training code before the conference starts!
 Stay tuned:)
 - 2024.10.15 I'm preparing to organize and open-source the training code, but until then, please refer to the comments [here](https://github.com/soyoung97/ListT5/issues/2#issuecomment-2413030507) to get some information about training ListT5.
 - 2024.12.27 I have finally uploaded the training code for ListT5 (and the positional bias experiments)!
 Thank you for waiting, and feel free to ask any questions! :)
+- 2024.01.05 I have tested if the training code is replicable and left the replication log at README!

 ### Model checkpoints (huggingface)
 1. [RankT5-base](https://huggingface.co/Soyoung97/RankT5-base): `Soyoung97/RankT5-base`